Sayid Abdulloh Nuri

-Sayid Abdulloh Nuri (Tajik: Сайид Абдуллоҳи Нурӣ, Perso-Arabic script: سید عبدالله نوری) (March 15, 1947 – August 9, 2006), also transliterated as Abdullah Nuri, led the Islamic Renaissance Party of Tajikistan from 1993 until he died of cancer in late 2006.
+Sayid Abdulloh Nuri (born: Abdullah Nuriddinovich Saidov; 15 March 1947 – 9 August 2006) was a Tajikistani politician and military commander who led the Islamic Renaissance Party of Tajikistan from 1993 until he died of cancer in late 2006.
 During the Tajik Civil War of 1992 to 1997 he led the United Tajik Opposition.
 Nuri and President of Tajikistan Emomali Rakhmonov ended the civil war by signing the Tajik National Peace Accord in 1997.

+Biography

 Nuri was born in Sangvor, Qarateghin Valley, Tajik SSR.
 In 1974 he founded Nahzat-i Islomi, an Islamic education organization.
 Soviet police arrested him in 1986 for spreading 'religious propaganda', imprisoning him until 1988.

 Niyazov meeting

 Nuri met with Turkmen President Saparmurat Niyazov in Tehran, Iran on 24 January 1996.
 Niyazov told Nuri that a CIS summit in Moscow, Russia agreed to renew the mandate of CIS peacekeepers in Tajikistan.

 Islamic state

 Nuri advocated making Tajikistan an Islamic state.
 Unlike other militant organizations, after 1997 Nuri embraced a peaceful, gradual change in Tajik laws, telling Radio Free Europe, "Yes, creating an Islamic state is our dream and our hope.
 But we understand that it can be achieved only stage by stage and in accordance with the wishes of the people of Tajikistan.
 We want to build a state that will be within the framework of the constitution."

 Nuri criticized the Tajik government's expulsion of the Islamic Movement of Uzbekistan, a militant Uzbek Islamic organization, from Tajikistan.
 He offered to act as a mediator between the IMU and Central Asian governments.

 According to an article in The New York Times, declassified United States government documents show that in July 1996 Nuri contacted Iranian foreign intelligence officials in Taloqan, Afghanistan in an attempt to forge an alliance between the Government of Iran, Nuri's followers, and Al-Qaeda leader Osama bin Laden to attack the United States.
 While Iranian officials offered to meet with Nuri and bin Laden, bin Laden, in Jalalabad, Afghanistan at the time, refused on the grounds that the security risk was too high.